jayyesb/Voice-based-Educational-Game/README.md

 # Voice-based-Educational-Game
-A simple educational game where player has to identify the animals and name them by saying it in microphone.
+A simple educational game where player has to identify the animals that stole an asset and name them by saying it in microphone.